cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 ### `Enumerable#any?`

-- Returns `true` if the block’s return value is "truthy" for any element in the collection.
+- Returns `true` if the block's return value is "truthy" for any element in the collection.

 <!-- prettier-ignore -->
 ```ruby